 About the Program

-- Weekday evenings and Saturday mornings
+- Class is held on weekday evenings and Saturday mornings for three hours

-- Courses are offered in the autumn, winter, and spring
+- Courses are offered in the autumn, winter, and spring quarters

 - 1 humanities core course